Product Details

 of Warcraft players will be excited by the approaching release of the

-World of Warcraft: The Burning Crusade.
+new expansion pack: World of Warcraft: The Burning Crusade.

 This pack expands the already massive, award-winning multiplayer online